- About AHTA

 Yes.
-If you request for registration is denied, you will receive a letter detailing the reasons for denial.
-You then have a period of one year during which you may submit an addendum to your application along with the appropriate documentation.
+If your request for registration is denied, you will receive a letter detailing the reason(s) for denial.
+You will have a period of one year during which you may submit an addendum to your application along with the appropriate documentation.
 If you wish to appeal the decision, you have thirty (30) days within which to notify the AHTA office in writing.

 Are the HTA and HTM registration levels still available?